 Imagine it: you are gathering up your things at your office and miles away at your home, the stove kicks on to cook dinner.
 The AC system is notified and lowers the temperature to deliver more cool air to offset the oven’s added heat.
 When you arrive home the lights automatically turn on as you walk in, dinner is prepared, and your home is at a comfortable temperature.

 That’s the goal!
-And also the kind of advanced home interconnectivity that is accessible now and 2017 could be an essential year for advancements in how your home’s HVAC system functions as part of the team.
+And also the type of advanced home interconnectivity that is accessible now and 2017 could be a pivotal year for advancements in how your home’s heating and cooling systems function as part of the team.

 “Smart phones radically changed our lives in part because they permitted countless apps to make our lives easier and richer,” said Rob Haines, Marketing Manager for Service Experts Heating & Air Conditioning.
-“We anticipate that in 2017, developers will be focusing on more new apps that let all of your home’s systems and appliances interact instead of being siloed, and this will result in breakout new advancements in how your home’s HVAC system works.”
+“We predict that in 2017, developers will be focusing on more new apps that let all of your home’s systems and appliances interact instead of being siloed, and this will result in breakout new advancements in how your home’s HVAC system works.”

 Smart thermostats and new advanced HVAC systems can already send alerts to you about energy utilization and standard maintenance such as air filter replacement.
 Future systems may even be able to identify a potential equipment failure before it takes place and send a message to your heating and cooling repair company to reach out to you and set up a technician’s visit.
 The technician will come with the knowledge about the malfunction and the required parts to repair it.

 Another on-the-drawing-board vision is the use of infrared heat sensing in the home that will decifer which rooms are in use by people in the home and actually send heating and cooling specifically to those rooms.